I can't give BackOffice permissions to an employee.

 There are a few reasons why time clock punches may be missing from BackOffice.
 Follow the steps below to troubleshoot each potential cause.
 After each step, check to see if the punches are still missing.

-Clocking in and out is different than signing in and out of the register.
+Clocking in and out is different from signing in and out of the register.
 Learn more about using the time clock here.

 Click to Enlarge

 Employees must be clocked in to be able to clock out and vice versa.
-If an employee records a clock punch at an erroneous time to start or end a shift so they can clock in or out, the shift will not be the correct length and will need to be adjusted.
+If an employee records a clock punch at the wrong time to start or end a shift so they can clock in or out, the work shift will not be the correct length and will need to be adjusted.

 This section covers issues related to the Labor Tracking Report available in BackOffice.